 9. Utilize All Space on Walls

 If you look up and see leftover space, you may be able to use higher spaces by adding hooks or other organizational systems.
 Use these areas for articles you wear or carry less often.
-Self-adhesive hooks come handy if you don’t want to make holes in your closet.
+Self-adhesive hooks come in handy if you don’t want to make holes in your closet.

 11. Take Advantage of Unused Floor Space

 Don’t forget the top shelves or the space below all your higher organizational methods.
 This space can be used to stack shoes or fill containers, baskets, or briefcases with additional clothing and accessories.

 Stacking vs. Hanging